Qantas Points Club: The complete guide

-The idea is simple: to give extra rewards to people who have earned their Qantas Frequent Flyer Points through non-flying activities, such as sign-up rewards for frequent flyer credit cards or transferring Everyday Rewards points.
-Qantas calls it "frequent buying".
+The Qantas Points Club gives extra rewards to people who have earned their Qantas Frequent Flyer Points through non-flying activities, such as sign-up rewards for frequent flyer credit cards or transferring Everyday Rewards points.

 How does Qantas Points Club work?